EI - Archaeological excavations, scientific and archaeological projects, scientific advice, lectures and teaching.

-Currently Digital Gandhara Project Academic Advisor at Harvard CAMLab, I held the Operation Manager function from 2005 to 2012 in the French Archaeological Mission in Bāmiyān, led by Pr.
+Currently Independent Gandhara Project Academic Advisor at the Harvard FAS CAMLab, I held the Operation Manager function from 2005 to 2012 in the French Archaeological Mission in Bāmiyān, led by Pr.
 Z. Tarzi and subsidized by the French Ministry of Foreign Affairs.

 Specializing in Afghan-Buddhist archaeology, I have sustained a thesis dedicated to the archaeological and iconographical study of representation of scenes from the life of Buddha and Buddhist imagery in the art of Haḍḍa (Afghanistan), at Strasbourg University in November 2011, and got the title of Doctor in Antiquity Sciences.